algorithmiaio/dev-center/_pages/algorithm-development/algorithm-management.md

 ### Enabling Algorithm Management

-Algorithm management can be enabled when an API key is created, or any time after initial creation, by logging into your account and visiting the [credentials tab of your user profile]({{site.url}}/user#credentials).
-Ensure that the key you are using has an "Algorithm Access" value of either:
+Algorithm management can be enabled when an API key is created, or by editing the configuration of an existing key.
+To create or edit an API key, navigate to your user homepage within the Algorithmia browser UI and click the "API Keys" tab.
+A new API key can be created through the "Create New" button.
+To edit an existing key, click the three vertical dots to the right of the key and select "Edit key".
+In the modal, ensure that the key has an "Algorithm Access" value of either:

 * **Full Access** - if you'd like to allow the key to call all public and private algorithms you have access to, in addition to managing algorithms you own